Adjoua Flore Kouamé

 Adjoua Flore Kouamé (born 1964, in Abidjan) is a novelist from Côte d'Ivoire.

 Life

-Adjoua Flore Kouamé graduated with a master's degree in law from the National School of Administration of the Côte d'Ivoire.
-In the 1990s she became a civil administrator and deputy director at the Ministry of the Interior.
-In 2008 she held the position of Head of the Prime Minister's Office.
+Adjoua Flore Kouamé graduated with a master's degree in law from the National School of Administration, Côte d'Ivoire.
+In the 1990s, she became a civil administrator and deputy director at the Ministry of the Interior.
+In 2008, she held the position of Head of the Prime Minister's Office.